daresaydigital/azure-notificationhubs-go/README.md

 ### v0.1.2

-- Bugfix for reading the messsage id on standard hubs.
+- Bugfix for reading the message id on standard hubs.
 Headers are always lowercase.

 ### v0.1.1